myriam23/housing_story/index.md

 ## Propensity Score Matching of Households that received PFP

-The befenits for the households that received PFP compared to those that did not are already established.
-Our focus now is on differences between households that received PFP, but had different initial level of cement coverage.
-To ensure that we analyse the true treatment effect, we have to compare similar households.
-Because there was no measure of pre-project percent share of cemented floors for individual households, we created a dummy variable that was equal to **1** if the share of cement floors was **above the median** observed among treated housholds prior to the project and **0** if it was below the median.
+It has been established that households which received PFP had improved children health and mothers happiness.
+However, among said households, the initial share of cements in the house varied greatly.
+To ensure that we analyse the true treatment effect, we have to compare similar households in terms of initial cement coverage.
+Unfortunately, there was no measure of pre-project share of cemented floors for individual households.
+As such, we created the **Cement** variable which was equal to **1** if the share of cement floors was **above the median** observed among treated housholds prior to the project and **0** if it was below the median.

-Once the **dummy_cement** variable was computed, we calculated the propensity scores of having a percent share of cement floors above the median for each treated household.
+Once the Cement variable was computed, we calculated the propensity scores of having a share of cement floors above the median for each treated household.
 We used 3 different approaches to compute the propensity score:

 1. **Random Forest Classifier**
 2. **XGBoosting Classifier**